knobs-dials/duppy/README.md

 Options:
-  -h, --help            show this help message and exit -v VERBOSE            0 prints only summary, 1 (default) prints file sets -s MINSIZE            Minimum file size to include.
-Defaults to 1.Note that
+  -h, --help            show this help message and exit -v VERBOSE            0 prints only summary, 1 (default) prints file sets -R                    Default is recursive.
-                        all bytesize arguments understand values like '10M' -S MAXSIZE            Maximum file size to include.
-  -R                    Default is recursive.
 Specify this (and files, e.g. *)
                         to not recurse into directories.
+  -s MINSIZE            Minimum file size to include - because for small files we are seek-bound.
+                        Defaults to 1.
+Note that all bytesize arguments understand values like '10M' -S MAXSIZE            Maximum file size to include.
+With -s allows working on ranges of sizes.
-  -a STOPLEN            Assume a set is identical after this amount of data.
+  -a STOPSIZE           Assume a set is identical after this amount of data.
                         Useful to avoid checking all of very large files, but be careful when cobmbining with -d -b READSIZE           Inital read size, rounded to nearest KB.
 Defaults to